 One of the most successful race teams in the history of Formula 1 is leaping into the world of supercars.

-The new Brabham Automotive is a spinoff of the Brabham race team, which boasts four Drivers' and two Constructors' championships, and its first product is the BT62, a track-only supercar limited to just 70 examples.
+The new Brabham Automotive is a spinoff of the Brabham race team which boasts no less than four Drivers' and two Constructors' championships, and its first product is the BT62, a track-only supercar limited to just 70 examples.

 It will be on the Michelin stand at Laguna Seca on August 24 and August 26.
 Over the week the car will also appear at McCall’s Motorworks Revival on August 22 and at the Exotics on Cannery Row on August 25.